jezzsantos/automate/docs/authoring.md

 To delete an existing element on any element/collection in the pattern: `automate edit delete-element "<NAME>" --aschildof "{<ANEXPRESSION>}"`

-- The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are deleting the element from the root element. <ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) to an existing element/collection in the pattern.
+- The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are deleting the element from the root element. <ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) of an existing element/collection in the pattern.

 ### Add collections

 !!! abstract "Concept"
     A "Collection" is a special case of an "Element" that represents a collection of concepts.
 A collection is essentially an element with a choice of cardinality (`ZeroOrMany`, `OneOrMany`).
 When it is applied to a specific use-case, multiple instances of the element (described by the collection) are instantiated as (required `One`) elements.

 To add a new collection to any element/collection in the pattern: `automate edit add-collection "<NAME>" --aschildof "{<ANEXPRESSION>}"`

 - The `<NAME>` must be alphanumeric and can contain the following additional characters:`._`.
 The name must not be the same as any existing element/collection or attribute on the `--aschildof` element/collection.
-Must also not be named `Id`, or `DisplayName` or `Description`.
+Must also not be named `Id`, `DisplayName` or `Description`.

-- The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are adding the element to the root element. `<ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) to an existing element/collection in the pattern.
+- The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are adding the element to the root element. `<ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) of an existing element/collection in the pattern.

 - The `--displayedas` is an optional parameter that defines how the element might be displayed in a user interface.